 The Government College University, Faisalabad has a long history of excellence and distinction as an institution.
 Renowned scholars and eminent personalities have served this institution in various capacities at various stages of its history.
 It has produced outstanding personnel who have earned great fame not only for themselves but also for the nation.

 The luminaries like Mr. Abdul Hameed, Mr. W.H.F.
-Armstrong, Mr. Lala Chattan Annand, Mr. Hashmat Khan, Mr. Taj Khyal, Mr. Namdar Khan, Mr. Karamat Hussain Jafari, Mr. Mukhtar Mahmood Qureshi, Dr. Asif Iqbal Khan and Dr. Arif Zaidi have served this institution.
+Armstrong, Mr. Lala Chattan Annand, Mr. Hashmat Khan, Mr. Taj Khyal, Mr. Namdar Khan, Mr. Karamat Hussain Jafari, Mr. Mukhtar Mahmood Qureshi, Mr. Asmat ullah Khan, Dr. Asif Iqbal Khan and Dr. Arif Zaidi have served this institution.

 The university is situated at the Jhang Road not far from the historical Clock Tower.
 The main campus is spread on 37 acres and the construction of new campus has been started on an area of 200 acres some 3-4 kilometers away from the main campus at Jhang Road.